 Primary focus: In-company Mentoring

-If your company already has an established Mentoring scheme, ensure that they are aware of the new relationship.
-This will help them and yourselves to keep an eye on how things are going but also to ensure the Mentor and Mentee have read and understood the policies and procedures that the company have put together surrounding the Mentoring scheme.
+If your company already has an established mentoring scheme, ensure that they are aware of the new relationship.
+This will help you both keep an eye on how things are going but also to ensure the mentor and mentee have read and understood the policies and procedures that the company have put together surrounding the mentoring scheme.

 Primary focus: In-company Buddy

-Mentors can operate independently in all types of organisations, But company schemes have been found to be more affective if they :
+Mentors can operate independently in all types of organisations, but company schemes have been found to be more effective if they :